Dwight York: Religious leadership

-In the late 1960s York, calling himself "Imaam Isa", combined elements of the Moorish Science Temple of America, the Nation of Islam, the Nation of Gods and Earths and Freemasonry, and founded a quasi-Muslim black nationalist movement and community.
+In the late 1960s York, calling himself "Iman Isa", combined elements of the Moorish Science Temple of America, the Nation of Islam, the Nation of Gods and Earths and Freemasonry, and founded a quasi-Muslim black nationalist movement and community.
 He called it "Ansaar Pure Sufi", or the "Ansaaru Allah Community", c.
 1970.
 He instructed members to wear black and green dashikis.
+He authored over 450 works of varying length that espoused his views.
+The new religious movement he led has existed in various forms under various different names since the 1960s.
+In ideology it was black supremacist.